 More about Areas in Crete

-The island is divided into 4 administrative regions or prefectures, running east to west across the island and namely, Lasithi (East Crete), Heraklion (Central Crete), Rethymnon and Chania (West Crete).
+The island is divided into 4 administrative regions or prefectures, running east to west across the island.
+These are better known as Lasithi (East Crete), Heraklion (Central Crete), Rethymnon and Chania (West Crete).

-The north coast is more highly developed; all the major towns and cities are on the north coast.
+The north coast is more highly developed; indeed all major towns and cities are on the north coast.

-The south coast is most often reached by crossing one of the mountain ranges that run north to south but access is getting easier.
-It is not possible to travel east to west across the south coast as it is the north coast.
+The south coast is typically reached by crossing one of the mountain ranges that run north to south but access is getting easier.
+It is not possible to travel east to west across the south coast, as it is the north coast.

 The capital city is Heraklion, in central Crete.
 Most airlines fly to Heraklion from all over Europe.
 There is also a ferry port with frequent sailings to and from Santorini.
 There are many archaeological sites in central Crete.
 The Palace of Knossos is located on the outskirts of Heraklion and 55kms to the south is the less well known archaeological site of Phaistos.

 The famous resorts of Agios Nikolaos and Elounda, with the gulf of Mirabello and Spinalonga, are in Eastern Crete.
-Eastern Crete is the driest part of the island but in summer there is very little rainfall anywhere.
+This region is the driest part of the island but in summer there is very little rainfall anywhere.
 The winter rains (and snow) make the north west the lushest and some would say, prettiest, area in the whole of Crete.

 All of our villas are in the North West, in the Chania region with Chania itself being easy to reach.
-The town of Rethymnon is also easily reached from all of our villas but especially so from Aloni House.
+The town of Rethymnon is also easily accessible from all of our villas, none more so than Aloni House.

 The area to the east of Chania and Souda is The Apokoronas region where the majority of our villas are located.
-It is an area with lots of olive trees and the whole area therefore looks very green even in the heat of summer.
-The other characteristic of the area is the villages which make exploring quite an adventure especially if you stop to eat at a local taverna or strike up a conversation with one of the locals.
+It is an area with lots of olive trees which makes for a green look and feel, even in the heat of summer.
+The other defining characteristic of the area is the villages which make exploring quite an adventure, especially if you stop to eat at a local taverna or strike up a conversation with one of the residents.